 WHY?

-Because I was watching TV.
+Because you were watching TV.

-Okay, let’s look at the process here…
+Okay, let’s look at the process Harv describes here…

 Let’s try that.